Permanent Residence Permit

 Direct Permanent Residence

-A direct permanent residence permit will equally be granted to the spouses or life partners of South African citizens or holders of permanent residence permits, if and when their relationship (spouse or life partner) has existed for a minimum of two years.
+A direct permanent residence permit will equally be granted to the spouses or life partners of South African citizens or holders of permanent residence permits, if and when their relationship (spouse or life partner) has existed for a minimum of five years.
 While a spousal relationship is deemed to have existed uninterrupted from the date of the marriage, proof of a life partnership will have to be provided by means of:

 - A notarial agreement of life partnership;